oliverjm1/RL/README.md

 To create an environment from this file, go to terminal, make sure you're in the directory (`cd RL`) and enter:

-`conda env create -f rl_env.yml`.
+`conda env create -f environment1.yml`.

-(There is another environment file *environment.yml* in which I removed hardware dependencies.
-Try with this one instead.)
+ Fingers crossed.

 #### IF THIS DIDN'T WORK: